Philo, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $91,156, and the median income for a family was $93,889.
 Males had a median income of $43,690 versus $36,090 for females.
 The per capita income for the village was $36,383.
 No families and 3.1% of the population were below the poverty line, including 9.6% of those under age 18 and 3.6% of those age 65 or over.

 Education

-Philo is in the Unit 7 School District based in nearby Tolono.
+Philo is in the Unit 7 School District, based in nearby Tolono.
 Residents attend Unity East Elementary, Unity Junior High, and Unity High School.

 Philo also has a Catholic Grade School, St. Thomas, for grades pre-K through 8th, and in nearby Champaign is the High School of Saint Thomas More.

+Sesquicentennial

+In July 2025, Philo marked the 150th anniversary of its founding with a four-day Sesquicentennial celebration held in Hale Park and downtown Philo.
+Events included a community talent show, farm-themed activities, live music, a 5K run, a parade, food vendors, and evening fireworks.